odino/interviews/README.md

 * what is your drive?
 * 3 tools you can't live without
 * what kind of blogs do you read?
-* where do you go for help if you stuck with problem for a long time?
+* where do you look for help if you get stuck on a problem for too long?

 ## Career